lmarza/APAS/README.md

 *NB: if you don't want to install APΔS using conda, you can check the YAML file and manually install all the dependencies.*

-## Folder organization
+## Repo's organization

 - APAS/exp_sec5: reports the scripts to collect the results on the different probabilistic guarantees for existing notions of model shifts, where we show that the Naturally-Occurring Model Shifts (NOMS) and Plausible Model Shifts (PMS) may capture very different model changes in general.

 - APAS/exp_sec7: reports the script to generate probabilistic robust CFXs using APΔS and also to compute the maximum Δ for a probabilistic Δ-robustness of a given CFX.
-In detail, inside the folder you will find:
+In detail, inside the folder, you will find the following:
   - /datasets: datasets used for experiments
   - dataset-name.ipynb: experiments for Section 7.2, 7.3
   - correctness_wilks.ipynb: experiments for 7.1